Poland decides to provide more weapons to Ukraine despite fierce opposition from people

-On June 16, Polish people expressed their dissatisfaction with the government's policy of continuing to provide large-scale military aid packages to Ukraine.
+On June 16, several international media outlets reported that Polish people were upset about the government's policy of continuing to provide large-scale military aid packages to Ukraine.
 Many people even spoke out against it.

 According to Polish media, the majority of Polish citizens do not support the Warsaw government's "uncompromising" move to support Kiev.